merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Binning gene clusters

 There are multiple ways to identify gene clusters that match to a given set of criteria.
-If you like, you can use a combinations of filters that are available through the interface:
+If you like, you can use a combination of filters that are available through the interface:

 [![E. facealis pan](images/pan-filters.png)](images/pan-filters.png){:.center-img .width-50}